-I am pregnant / nursing.
+I just gave birth/I am nursing.
 Do I have to fast on Yom Kippur?

 A woman after birth – up to and including the third day since birth – need not fast.
 Within seven days – consult with a Rov.